TechupBusiness/simple-docker-multi-project/README.md

 This will help to setup the most basic settings.
 Behind the scenes it's creating an `.env` file, based on the user input, for the containerized reverse-proxy before starting it.

-To add the first project:
+To add the first project type:
 ```
 ./project.sh
 ```
 This will guide through the creation of a new project.
 Behind the scenes it will simply bake together a `.env` file.
-Depending on the service it may do some additional work (e.g. generating a Dockerfile or creating needed folders for content and backups, please see the chapter "Under the hood - services in the spot-light" for details on each service).
+Depending on the service it may do some additional work (e.g. generating a Dockerfile or creating needed folders for content and backups, please see [here](#under-the-hood---services-in-the-spot-light) for details on each service).

 **NOTE:** Even though there are bash-scripts and many folder, the architecture is simple and straight forward.
 There are just a few conventions you need to be aware of, if you want to add or modify services.